 - In "Keep Calm and Flutter On" he has a lot of moments like this with Discord, namely trying to get the couch back from him.

 - Species Surname: First revealed in Dummied Out text from Adventures in Ponyville, and later used by Fluttershy in the episodes "Dragonshy", "Putting Your Hoof Down", and "Keep Calm and Flutter On".

-- Speech-Impaired Animal: He resorts to charades in "Keep Calm and Flutter On" to warn the ponies of a disaster.
+- He resorts to charades in "Keep Calm and Flutter On" to warn the ponies of a disaster.
 It takes a couple tries.

 - Spoiled Brat: Comes across this way in "Dragonshy" when he throws a temper tantrum over Fluttershy gently urging him to eat slower, or in "Baby Cakes" where she can't babysit for the Cakes because he wants a picnic.
 Though to be fair, Fluttershy did promise him and it is common for someone to be angry if a promise broken.
 Even more so in "Putting Your Hoof Down" when he places unreasonable demands on how he wants his salad, and slaps Fluttershy when he doesn't get his way.

 - Sugar and Ice Personality: Usually what he averages out to.
-He's spoiled and a bit of a jerk to Fluttershy, but in the end he loves her and wants nothing more than to help her.
+He's spoiled, but in the end he loves Fluttershy and wants nothing more than to help her.

 - Took a Level in Jerkass: His treatment on Fluttershy in "Putting Your Hoof Down".
 He slapped her face and kicked her out of her own house.
 Why?
 Because the salad with whipped cream and a cherry on top had no cherry!

 - Took a Level in Kindness: In "Hurricane Fluttershy" Angel is seen comforting Fluttershy, stroking her mane, and even coaching her with the rest of the critters in her training to fly faster.